• Skip to primary navigation

 Once your cardamom syrup has steeped and cooled, it’s ready to be added to your favorite recipes!
 Try it in coffee and tea beverages like hot or cold lattes like: matcha chai latte, oat milk chai latte, jasmine milk tea, Turkish coffee, herbal tea, or as a way to sweeten masala chai.

 Add a splash to homemade sodas, lemonades, or cocktails like a spiced pomegranate martini.
 For an extra burst of flavor, use it in baked goods like cookies, cakes, muffins, and cupcakes.
+Try out my rose cardamom vegan tres leches cake for a sweet indulgence.
 You may also enjoy adding some to baked pears or apple recipes.

 Try adding a touch of cardamom syrup to homemade vegan whipped cream, which makes a perfect chai hot chocolate garnish.
 The options are only limited by what you can think of!